lannannanna/mobile-web-verification/README.md

 },200)
 ```

 This would open the deeplink in a new window, and open the user's Truecaller profile if the app is present on the device.
-And in case the app is not present, then the new blank window will stay.
-Using javascript timeout function, you can immediately close the window after a certain timeout ( say 200 milliseconds, so that JS can appropriately detect in case the overlay opened or the blank window, by using the code snippet as above ) and redirect the user to your alternate OTP flow.
+And in case the app is not present, then the new blank window will stay open.
+Using javascript timeout function, you can immediately close the window after a certain timeout (say 200 milliseconds, so that JS can appropriately detect in case the overlay opened or the blank window, by using the code snippet as above ) and redirect the user to your alternative OTP flow.

 ### Fetch User Profile